 HIV & Aids

 Globally, we have seen progress in the prevention of HIV transmission and in improving the lives of people living with HIV.
-Of the approximately 36.7 million people with HIV at the end of 2016, 19.5 million are currently on antiretroviral therapy.
-That is almost a third more than just two years ago.
-Seven out of 10 pregnant women living with HIV received antiretroviral treatment, preventing mother-to-child transmission of the virus (Global AIDS report, 2016).
+Of the approximately 38 million people worldwide with HIV, about 25.4 million are currently on antiretroviral therapy, which is triple the number since 2010 (UN Report 2020).
+In 2018, 719,000 pregnant women living with HIV received antiretroviral treatment, preventing mother-to-child transmission of the virus (Global AIDS report, 2019).
 Despite these achievements, significant challenges remain.
 Increasing rates of new infections are found among key affected populations such as adolescent girls, injection drug users, and transgender individuals.

 IDA Foundation has a long history in the global fight against HIV/AIDS, starting in 2004.
 Although effective anti-retroviral drugs had been developed by U.S. and European branded manufacturers, the average annual cost of the drug regimen was US $10,000.
 This high cost prevented ARV treatment from reaching the people most in need, especially those in sub-Saharan Africa and the Caribbean.

 IDA decided to apply our Quality Assurance process to generic ARVs being manufactured by Indian suppliers, and we approved those manufacturers that met IDA’s strict standards.
 IDA’s actions gave health care providers in the developing world the confidence to purchase Indian generic drugs, allowing them to treat patients at a fraction of the earlier cost.

 In the years since, IDA has continued to supply quality-approved ARV medications to customers worldwide.
 We can provide both generic and branded products, and we have experience working in countries where patent laws are in effect, or where compulsory licensing is being used to import products.